WoodyLinwc/Auto-Twitter-Bot/README.md

 ![Keys](./note/keys.png) Keep them in a safe place and not reveal to others.

 ## Dependencies
-- Check if you have Node.js and npm installed in the terminal `node -v` and `npm -v`.
+- Check if you have Node.js and npm installed in your PC `node -v` and `npm -v`.

 - Download the necessary components